Law of 22 Floréal Year VI

-Despite these efforts of suppression, the 1798 French legislative election resulted in the Radical left controlling 106 seats in the National Assembly and the president of the Council of Five Hundred becoming Marie-Joseph Chénier.
+Despite these efforts of suppression, the 1798 French legislative election resulted in the Left controlling 106 seats in the National Assembly and the president of the Council of Five Hundred becoming Marie-Joseph Chénier.
 As a reaction to these successes, the Directory convinced the Council of Five Hundred to annul the elections results in 53 departments, leading to almost 130 deputies losing their seats.
 These were then replaced by individuals chosen by the Directory.